-Connecting a family to the Internet for the first time (including a computer and training) changes their lives, and that work happens on the ground in ConnectHome communities.
-Local government, nonprofits, and other community members are critical to bridge the digital divide.
+Connecting a family to the Internet for the first time (including a computer and training) can be life-changing.
+This is what is happening in ConnectHome and ConnectHomeUSA communities across the country with the help of local governments, nonprofits, stakeholders, and other community organizations.
+It takes a village to bridge the digital divide.

-Many Internet service providers contributing to ConnectHome have extended their discounted services to eligible families throughout their footprint, in addition to the pilot communities.
-View available stakeholder offers or visit EveryoneOn's website for affordable options in your ZIP Code.
+Many Internet service providers contributing to ConnectHomeUSA have extended their discounted services to eligible families throughout their footprint..
+View available stakeholder offers or visit EveryoneOn's website for affordable Internet options in your zip code.

 Under Federal Communications Commission guidance, the Universal Services Administration Company extended the Lifeline program discount to apply to both phone and Internet service.
 Residents that are eligible for housing asisstance or other programs, such as Medicaid and Supplemental Nutrition Assistance Program, may apply for the Lifeline program.
 Read the fact sheet or visit the website.

 Since January 2017, HUD began requiring states and local governments that are recipients of HUD’s community block grant funds to evaluate the availability of broadband access for low-and moderate-income households as part of the Consolidated Plan (read the regulations).
 States and local governments must consider ways to bring broadband Internet access to places where access is not currently or minimally available.
 You can contact your local grantee who submits the Consolidated Plan to coordinateyour efforts.
 Funding could be available through HUD’s block grant programs to support your efforts but it’s important to connect with the staff responsible for your locality’s Consolidated Plan.